trustoverip/ctwg/toip-ctwg-user-guide.md

 # ToIP Concepts and Terminology User Guide

-**TL;DR**: This user guide is not a quick fix for creating a glossary.
-Rather, it provides you with guidance that will help you to understand the concepts/ideas of others, in the same way as it helps others to correctly understand yours.
-And that takes some more effort.

-Understanding each other is one of the most basic and pervasive problems there is between people, the more so as they come from different backgrounds.
-Many cultures have [stories](https://en.wikipedia.org/wiki/Tower_of_Babel#Comparable_myths) that show they know this.
-Knowing there is a problem is a good start, but it must be followed by knowing how this can be dealt with, which in turn should be followed by people actually dealing with it.
+This guide helps you **contribute to understanding one another within the specific context of a TOIP Working Group (WG) or Task Force (TF)** by creating and refining distinctions that are needed in that context (and naming/defining them).
+Doing this will also enable you to help sort out misunderstandings between people that use terms defined for different contexts.

-CTWG is tasked to enable ToIP participants (people working in/with working groups (WGs) and task forces (TFs), and others) to come to grips with this problem, by providing means and mechanisms that have proved to be helpful (when actually used).
+CTWG is tasked to support ToIP participants (people working in/with working groups (WGs) and task forces (TFs), and others) that want to make such contributions, by providing means and mechanisms that have proved to be helpful (when actually used).

 This guide:
 1. explains the ideas ([concepts](concept)) behind creating and maintaining a [terminology](terminology) for some purpose;